dkodotcom/alpha-tabs/README.md

 ## About

 This is a chrome extension to sort your tabs alphabetically.
-This project was inspired by Nagisa Day, a friend who also helped mentor me with this project, to create a fun and efficient way to stay organized :)
+This project was inspired by Nagisa Day, a friend who also helped mentor me, to create a fun and efficient way to stay organized :)

 ## In Progress